 FAFSA season is around the corner.
 While it is not expected to incite a lot of excitement as the whole process is a laborious task, it is critical for your financial aid advisors to brush up their skills as your students are going to need help.
 Assisting them with the aid eligibility to reminding them to sign at the end of FAFSA, they will soon have a lot on their plate.
 If you need a hand, we are right here.

-At BlackBeltHelp, our financial aid advisors can guide all your students proactively through the entire process – from help with eligibility, organizing required documents, calculating expected family contribution, verification to final award.
-Moreover, we tailor our support to address your institution specific challenges and ensure that your end-users enjoy the same customized service experience they have access to in the outside world.
+At BlackBeltHelp, our financial aid advisors can guide all your students proactively through the entire process – from help with eligibility, organizing required documents, calculating expected family contribution, verification to the final award.
+Moreover, we tailor our support to address your institution-specific challenges and ensure that your end-users enjoy the same customized service experience they have access to in the outside world.

 Check out our AI-powered smart chat to ace this financial aid season effortlessly!